go-json-experiment/json/proposal.md

 func (*UnmarshalTypeError) Unwrap() error
 ```
-Errors returned v2 "json" are much richer, so the wrapped error provides
+Errors returned by v2 "json" are much richer, so the wrapped error provides
 a way for v1 "json" to preserve some of that context,
 while still using the `UnmarshalTypeError` type,
 which many programs may still be expecting.